randres61/deviceReady/README.md

 # deviceReady
-Phonegap DeviceReady Not Fire
+Phonegap DeviceReady Not Fire:
-Clone or download it,
+1) Clone or download it,
-1) do npm install
+2) do npm install
-2) do bower install
+3) do bower install